milomedia/tilix/_posts/2018-05-28-block-chain-masterclass.md

 Primary SEO:
 Secondary SEO:
 image: http://www.tilix.uk.s3.amazonaws.com/img/blogs/novAzure-tilix.png
-title: "Masterclass: Blockchain, Smart Energy, Energy 4.0 …"
+title: "Masterclass: Blockchain, Smart Grid, Energy 4.0 …"
 teaser: "On 19 July 2018, NovAzure and Tilix are hosting an engaging energy industry event from 10:30 to 15:00 at IdeaLondon."
 ---

-> {{ page.teaser }}
+> {{ page.teaser }} [Buy early bird tickets](https://blockchain-energy.eventbrite.co.uk) for £100 + fees & VAT.
+This 50% discount on the ticket price is available until midnight on 22nd June.
+Standard price tickets are £200 + fees & VAT.

 ## Outline Agenda
 This event will deep dive into blockchain’s role in the electrification of everything and showcase a number of interesting startups.
 As well as technology, we also consider the human elements of inventing, deploying and optimising innovation.

-Christopher Gruen will be the master of ceremonies.
+[Christopher Gruen](https://www.linkedin.com/in/chrisgruen/) will be the master of ceremonies.
 He will harness the energy in the room and provide a golden thread that stitches the event together.

 ### Key Topics
-- Energy 4.0, Smart Grid, Smart Home, Blockchain
+- Energy 4.0, Smart Grid, Blockchain
 - Success factors for innovation in energy
 - Key drivers for leveraging social value & business transformation
 - Best practices for enhancing business performance and employee engagement